rosew/marketbeta/README.md

 ## License

-This software is licensed under the BSD License 2.0.
+This software, except for Parkside Software logo, flower and text, is licensed under the BSD License 2.0.
+The Parkside Software logo and text must be removed and replaced before the software is used.
 Specifically:

 Copyright (c) 2017, [Parkside Software, LLC](http://www.parkside.io/)
 All rights reserved.